ioos/sanctuarywatch/docs/training_images/JAI_Vector_chapter_3_image_creation.md

     - Each sub-layer contains all of the elements for a single clickable icon.

-    **Adding a background to images:**
+    **Adding a background to complex objects to make them easy to highlight:**
-    It might be necessary add a transparent white square or rectangle to the back of complicated objects to ensure that they are able to be locked on to when the mouse hovers over them.
-This might apply to long slender objects or objects with multiple arms or branches.
+    It might be necessary to add a transparent white rectangle or ellipse to the behind complicated objects to ensure that they are able to be locked on to when the mouse hovers over them.
+This might apply to long slender objects or objects with multiple items, appendages, or branches.

-    - See the Illustrator section for "Icons > Adding a background to images" above fora general outline of what needs to be done in Inkscape as well.
+    - See this section for the Illustrator instructions for "Icons > Adding a background to complex objects to make them easy to highlight" above for a general outline of what needs to be done in Inkscape as well.
+The exact method will differ.

 4. **background**: